zachvoll/Matrices/README.md

 # Y86
-csim.c - a LRU cache simulator that replays traces from Valgridn and outputs stats (hits, misses, evictions).
+csim.c - a LRU cache simulator that replays traces from Valgrind and outputs stats (hits, misses, evictions).

 trans.c - contains a matrix wavefront function that attempts to minimize misses for specific sizes (32 sets and 256 sets).